 The school’s governors are a group of 9 volunteers including 3 elected parents, 3 staff and 3 members of the local community.
 We meet twice per term as a full governing body and work to support and challenge the school.
 We monitor the school’s performance and finances and set targets to improve standards.
 Parents are encouraged to raise any suggestions or concerns with their class teacher or the Head Teacher in the first instance but they can also contact Governors through the school office if they need advice, support or feel any issue remains unresolved or that their voice is not being heard in any way.

-Vice Chair of Governors: Dr Jan Tanner
+Chair of Governors: Dr Jan Tanner (appointed by FGB)